Skip to content

 Next to the Coppersmith Street, you can see the Marketplace Mosque.
 Erected in the 16th century, it is still a functioning temple, and calls to prayer can still be heard several times a day.

-to our hotel and where the highlight is the Sarajevo Haggadah.
+Later this afternoon, you can visit the National Museum, which is close to your hotel and where the highlight is the Sarajevo Haggadah.

 Hotel: Swissotel Sarajevo

-This morning, we will have a special pre-opening visit to the
+This morning, visit the

 extraordinary War Childhood Museum, recipient of the 2018 Council of Europe Museum Prize.
 The museum came into being after its founder, a child during the conflict, asked other children who survived the war to explain what the war meant to them.
 It is a powerful, nuanced, and very moving experience that will be impossible to forget.